 The project design places the new buildings parallel to Riverside Drive.
 The building locations and orientation will provide an appropriate transition between the proposed development and the existing uses.
 The proposed buildings will face Riverside Drive and the interior of the project.
-The buildings will "side" to the adjacent single family property to the north to minimize privacy impacts, with intervening landscaping, a generous setback and a fance.
+The buildings will "side" to the adjacent property to the north, designed to minimize privacy impacts.
 The design of the new buildings will complement the existing buildings in material and style by providing a combination of vertical and horizontal lapped siding and balconies.
-The new buildings will be of an earth tone color and the existing buildings will be repainted to match.
+Per previous Commission recommendation, the new buildings will be of an earth tone color and the existing buildings will be repainted to match in the future.